-Strive to be a virus; not viral.
+Self-actualization Strive to be a virus; not viral.

 Take our hit series Kid President.
 It wasn't an overnight success.
 We'd been releasing Kid President episodes for a long time - an original video, once a week, for six months - before the "Pep Talk" video went viral, hitting nearly 30 million views in less than one week.
-Kid President certainly had a viral moment, but because of Kid President Kid President began when 11-year-old Robby Novak and his brother-inworld can be more awesome, Kid President videos have such as President Obama more than 100 million views.
+Kid President certainly had a viral moment, but because of

+law Brad Montague started posting their videos online to inspire positivity.
+The videos cover a range of topics but all center around the simple premise that the world can be more awesome, and that all kids deserve to be heard.
+Since its inception.
+Kid President videos have included notable quests such as President Obama

+views on YouTube

+850K+ likes on Facebook

+380K+ followers on Twitter

+followers on Instagram

+"Kid President (@lamkidpresident)."

+SoulPancake.
+"A Pep Talk from Kid

 As of the end of 2018: